Skip to main content

 Product Specifications

-5. Component Class Name Conflicts – Components with the same class name are considered duplicates and will not appear together in the component list.
+4. Keep component class names unique - Components with the same class name are treated as duplicates and will not appear together in the component list.

 Script Editing

-• Recommended Code Editor: Use Visual Studio Code (VSCode) for the best experience.
+• Recommended code editor: Use Visual Studio Code (VSCode) for the best editing experience.

-• Required Plugin: Install the JavaScript and TypeScript Nightly extension from the VSCode marketplace to ensure compatibility with the latest language features.
+• Recommended extension: Install the JavaScript and TypeScript Nightly extension from the VSCode Marketplace if your project depends on the latest TypeScript language support.

 API References